-The School of Nursing and Health Studies at UW Bothell is committed to providing access to education through offering flexible scheduling options.
+Baccalaureate Education for Professional Nursing Practice and is accredited by the education through offering flexible scheduling options.
 It is based on an understanding that the student is a practicing nurse who must balance professional and personal responsibilities with educational pursuits.